Chen-Yang-Liu/RSICC/README.md

 ```

 ## Train
-Prepare data for training:
+Preprocess dataset for training:
 ```python
 python create_input_files.py
 ```
+After that, you can find some files in `./data/`

-Then, start training:
+Then, start training as follows:
 ```python
 python train.py
 ```
-## Test and Compute captioning metrics
+## Evaluate
 ```python
 python eval.py
 ```

-## Please cite:
+## Citation:
 ```
 @ARTICLE{9934924,
   author={Liu, Chenyang and Zhao, Rui and Chen, Hao and Zou, Zhengxia and Shi, Zhenwei},